 - making a minimum repayment but then using the card to pay for food or petrol so the balance never drops;

-- using a lot of your limit for a long period;
+- using most of your limit for a long period;

-- recent missed payments or an arrangement to pay on this account or any others on your credit record;
+- recent missed payments or an arrangement to pay on your credit record;

-- your overall level of debt on your credit record has increased.
+- your overall level of debt on your credit record has increased a lot.

 How to complain